UNIVERSITY SYSTEM MET OR EXCEEDED 10 OF 12 ANNUAL STRATEGIC PLAN GOALS

 “The UNC System is providing life-transforming opportunities to North Carolinians who stand to benefit most from the earning potential that comes with a college degree,” said interim UNC System President Bill Roper.
 “We’ve made important strides in increasing access and success.
 At the same time, we know there’s more work ahead to ensure that higher education is available to all students.”

-Just last week, the UNC System announced a $25.7 million Gaining Early Awareness and Readiness for Undergraduate Programs (GEAR UP) grant from the U.S. Department of Education.
+Earlier in January 2020, the UNC System announced a $25.7 million Gaining Early Awareness and Readiness for Undergraduate Programs (GEAR UP) grant from the U.S. Department of Education.
 This college access initiative aims to increase the number of low-income students who are prepared to enter and succeed in postsecondary education.
 At designated target school districts, located in financially-disadvantaged areas, GEAR UP reaches students to get them motivated and on track to pursue post-secondary education.
 Its work with 12th graders aims at helping them transition from high school to postsecondary education.